yanatolmach/rsschool-cv/cv.md

 ## Interests

 I like to explore and try something that has not been done.
-I love draw :sunrise: and running :runner: in my spare time.
+I love draw and running in my spare time.